 - Bake for 8 minutes.
 Then bring the baking sheet out.
 Decorate with chocolate chips and sprinkle with sea salt on top.
 Put it back in the oven for another 8 minutes.

-- Once it is done, bring them out and leave on the baking sheet for 5-10 minutes, before transferring on to the cooling tray.
+- Once it is done, bring them out and leave them on the baking sheet for 5-10 minutes, before transferring on to the cooling tray.
 The mochi might pop out from the dough, but the mochi will “return” to the dough during the cooling process on the baking sheet.

 - If you would like to enjoy them overnight, put in the microwave for 10 secs before serving.